martiFabia/On-demand-visualization-of-HSE-data/README.md

 # 🚀 Bayer Hackathon — On-demand-visualization-of-HSE-data

-This project implements a full **Insight Extraction + Visualization Pipeline** designed for the Bayer Hackathon.
+This project implements a full **Insight Extraction + Visualization Pipeline** designed for the Bayer Challenge during SinceAI Hackathon in Turku.
 Given:
 - a **user prompt**, and
 - a **dataset retrieved by a RAG system**,